 It was only when I started to prepare for this article, that I realized how frightening many people find it to have a dog born deaf.
 Deaf animals learn in the same way as hearing animals, but the more often an animal behaves, the better if it is rewarded.

 If you are worried that you cannot live with a deaf dog, learn hand signals and commands and visit different YouTube channels in this regard, just type in the search box, how to train a deaf dog? or how to communicate with a deaf dog?
 You will be able to learn from many videos varieties, on how to communicate with your deaf dog.

 Our dogs, Soul and Odin

 The dogs in the featured picture, are our dogs.
 Soul and Odin.
 Soul is a female and Odin is a male.
 Odin is a deaf dog.
 We managed to communicate with Odin without the need of a dog trainer.

 We managed to train Odin based on love, care, efforts an patience.
 He has learned the necessary signals, like Good boy with thumb up, bad boy with thumb down, sit by the 5 hand’s thumbs down.
 Stay by the 5 hands thumbs up.
 Come or let’s go by hands signal waving to come to you. etc…

 Actually training Odin as a deaf dog, was like training a normal dog, the only difference, is that you use different hands signals in commands and not giving commands by talking to the dog.
-So, you just need to use treats while teaching the commands, as a rewarding every time you managed to teach your deaf dog a command.
+So, you just need to use treats while teaching the commands, as a reward every time you teach your deaf dog a command.